I love beets, but I used to throw the beet greens away or simply buy loose beets. Sometimes the greens can taste bitter – I have a solution for that!

 Beet greens have been compared to kale as the new kid on the nutrient dense block.
 Of course, the most nutrient dense foods are the organs of grassfed animals, but for a vegetable, this one is definitely nutrient dense.

-Aside from the nutrients in beetroot which you can see here, the greens are a good source of folate, pantothenic acid, phosphorus and zinc, and a very good source of fiber, vitamin A, vitamin C, vitamin E, vitamin K, thiamin, riboflavin, vitamin B6, calcium, iron, magnesium, potassium, copper and manganese. (source)
+Aside from the nutrients in beetroot, the greens are a good source of folate, pantothenic acid, phosphorus and zinc, and a very good source of fiber, vitamin A, vitamin C, vitamin E, vitamin K, thiamin, riboflavin, vitamin B6, calcium, iron, magnesium, potassium, copper and manganese. (source)

 In fact, beet greens are loaded with vitamin A and vitamin K1.
 Vitamins supports the immune system, antibody and white blood cell production and K1 supports our blood clotting system.

 Beet greens also contain a little protein.
 Apparently they do contain a significant amount of salt, but this is naturally occurring and is fine.